What is Spear Phishing?

 Spear-Phishing attackers target victims who place private information on the internet.
 These attackers might browse through attack campaigns on an individual’s social media accounts while searching for personal data such as names, addresses, phone numbers, social security numbers, passwords, and email addresses and more research into the target organization.
 From a social profile, these attackers can locate a person’s email address, friends list, geographical location, and any posts regarding new gadgets that were recently bought.

+With all this info, the attacker could pretend to be a friend or a familiar figure and send a convincing but fake message to their victim.
 These messages often include instructions about why they need sensitive data.
 Victims are asked to click on a link that leads them to a fake website, asking for passwords, account numbers, pin codes, and access codes.

 A criminal pretending to be a friend might ask for your username and password for various sites so that he can access your social media posts.
+Spam emails can also trick users into clicking on links or opening files that install malware onto their computers.

 Phishing attacks can also trick people into giving out personal information by sending them fraudulent emails that appear to come from legitimate sources.